havelhuang/ReAsDL/README.md

 # ReAsDL
-The Reliability Assessment Model (RAM) for Deep Learning systems.
+The Reliability Assessment Model (RAM) for Deep Learning Classifiers, presented at the AISafety'21 workshop co-located with IJCAI'21 (here is a [video](https://youtu.be/yb8DQokY3e8) presentation).
 Ths repository contains the illustrative examples for three synthesized datasets, MNIST dataset, and CIFAR10 dataset used in the [preprint](https://x-y-zhao.github.io/files/TechRept_ReAsDL.pdf).
 ## Models trained on synthesized datasets
 we train random forests on systhesized datasets and apply RAM method to evluate the reliability.
 To running example fold and run
 ```